YarboJanks/buffered.io/source/_drafts/oscp.markdown

 The third machine proved to be a little more difficult, but it fell just before 1:00pm.

 The last two machines, making a total of five, were quite a bit trickier.
 I'd say that the fourth was by far the hardest, but I loved it as it was yet another example of where I learned something new while doing something in an Offsec lab.
-I wooted like a teenager when it fell and did a victory lap around the house.
+I w00ted like a teenager when it fell and did a victory lap around the house.

 By 10pm I was done with all 5 machines.
-My notes were in the typical markdown/git repo structure but were quite thorough and had captured everything I had done in quite a lot of detail.
+My notes were in the typical markdown/git repository structure but were quite thorough and had captured everything I had done in quite a lot of detail.
 With the exam out of the way, and 100 points in the bag, I went to bed.

 The following day I had the arguably arduous task of writing my exam document, which was supposed to be included with your lab report.
 All in all my document totalled 220 pages by the time it was done and I was glad to see the back of it!
 It was submitted late on Wednesday evening but with plenty of time to spare before the 8am Thursday cut-off.